nickcernis/neovim-config/README.md

 # Neovim config

-My personal Neovim config, Lua-only, from scratch.
+My personal Neovim config, Lua-only, from scratch where "scratch" means a bunch of plugins supplemented with personal quirks.

 ## Setup